SVRG and Beyond via Posterior Correction: Beyond SVRG via Posterior Correction

+In practice, full covariances like in $\VONcorr$ are often infeasible.~Therefore, diagonal Gaussians \smash{$q=\gauss(\vparam\mid\vm, \diag(\vs)^{-1})$} are often used as a more compute-friendly alternative with storage costs just like AdamW, for example.
+These lead to a Posterior Correction over IVON~\citep{shen2024variational} when used in~\cref{alg:PoCo}.
+We show the full algorithm in~\cref{alg:ivoncorr} and a full derivation is in \cref{app:post_corr_diag}.
+There, we use further practical tricks, for example, weight decay, mini-batching, temperature, debiasing, and momentum.
+The version with momentum is called IVON-PoCoMo, while the version without it is referred to as IVON-PoCo (obtained by setting $\rho_1=\rho_2=1$).

-{\bf Handling Mega-Batches and Weighted Corrections:} The version shown in \cref{alg:ivoncorr} also avoids expensive full-batch computations.
-Instead, it uses \emph{mega}-batches~\citep{defazio2019ineffectiveness} and builds online estimates of gradients and Hessians (line \ref{algivon:sampleM}-\ref{algivon:line4}).
-Mega-batches can be tens of times the size of the inner loop mini-batches and can be used to slowly build an estimate of full-batch gradients and Hessians via an estimate of the site function, for example, for isotropic Gaussians:
+The $\IVONcorr$ algorithm avoids full-batch computations which are expensive and also impractical in online learning settings like LLM pretraining.
+Instead, it uses \emph{mega}-batches~\citep{defazio2019ineffectiveness} which can be tens of times the size of the inner loop.
+These mega-batches can slowly build an estimate of full-batch gradients and Hessians (line \ref{algivon:sampleM}) via an estimate of the site function.
+For example, for isotropic Gaussians we can use the following estimate:

-A similar approach for full-Gaussians is in \cref{app:megabatch_full_gauss}.
-Posteriors constuctured using mega-batches can be imperfect and downweighed by modifying the PoCo update of \cref{eq:blr_svrg_1} using $\alpha<1$,

-For $\alpha =0$, the update reduces to standard BLR, while for $\alpha=1$ we use perfect corrections which are good for full-batch $\hat q_\out$.
-When using mega-batches, a smaller value could be used and tuned.